jetbrains-academy/refactoring-course/README.md

 ## Getting started

-This course is available (TODO) on JetBrains Marketplace and can be installed from the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE directly, but you can also use it in the Course Creator mode or create a course archive from the source code.
+You can use this course in the Course Creator mode or create a course archive from the source code.

 ### Getting started: create a course preview from the source code